 With the modern-day relentless technological advancement, every piece of technology is being upgraded to a much more efficient version continuously.
 Technologists worldwide are pulling their resources to create things that will enable humanity to surpass the ongoing boundaries and to thrive further into the future.

 We have been encountering the challenge of data storage from the beginning of communication devices, and clearly, we held our own.
+Thumb drives, hard disks, and SD cards are our main sources of data storage.
 But in the upcoming future, these systems may become obsolete.
 In this article, we’re going to discuss what is DNA storage, and how data storage in DNA could be the answer to our endeavors.